 Engineering – It’s been a ride.
-Finally, I am an engineer and well it’s time to share with you all, my final year project.
+Finally, I am an engineer, and well it’s time to share with you all my final year project, which won 3rd prize in Mitsubishi Electric Cup.

 Ya, I am a bit late.

-This blog post is also intended to be a guide for the Mitsubishi Electic Cup, so let’s begin.
+This blog post is also a guide for anyone participating in the Mitsubishi Electric Cup, so let’s begin.

 As you know from my previous posts that my final year project was